kevinlinxc/B-Flat/README.md

 - activate the venv (depends on your OS)
 - pip install -r requirements.txt
 - python main.py
-- Select your sheet music pdf
+- Select your sheet music pdf file
-- Crop the left and right sides until the black bars and hit any button.
+- Crop the left and right sides with the windows that pop up to remove whitespace, clefs, and optionally time signature/key signature
+The left and right cropping amount chosen here will propogate to the rest of the sheet music.
+- A really long image will be output that can be sent to your phone to use with an autoscrolling app.

-## Problem
+## Problem statement
 As far as I'm aware, there's no app that lets you easily play from sheet music on a cell phone.